John R. Oishei Children’s Hospital

 The $270 million hospital is an integral part of the Buffalo Niagara Medical Campus, linking with Buffalo General, the Gates Vascular Institute, Roswell Park Cancer Institute, the new University at Buffalo Medical School and others.

 It ensures pediatric and maternal services remain available for patients in the Western New York region and makes patient care more effective and efficient.
-It replaces the current Women & Children’s Hospital of Buffalo to become the only comprehensive pediatric healthcare facility for Western New York.
+It replaces Women & Children’s Hospital of Buffalo to become the only comprehensive pediatric healthcare facility for Western New York.